stellar/quickstart/README.md

   uses: stellar/quickstart@main
 ```

-This will start a local Stellar network with all services (stellar-core, horizon, and stellar-rpc) available on the default ports.
+This will start a local Stellar network with all services available on port 8000.

 #### Configuration Options